-The first program is the Transitional Assistance Management Program (TAMP), which we will cover in this article, and the other is the Continued Health Care Benefit Program (CHCBP), which we will cover in a different article.
+The first program is the Transitional Assistance Management Program (TAMP), which we will cover in this article, and the other is the Continued Health Care Benefit Program (CHCBP), which we will cover in a separate article.

 Transitional Assistance Management Program (TAMP)

-The Transitional Assistance Management Program (TAMP) is a short term medical care program which offers 180 days of health care benefits to military members and their families when they separate from the uniformed services.
+The Transitional Assistance Management Program (TAMP) is a short term medical care program that offers 180 days of health care benefits to military members and their families when they separate from the uniformed services.

 These benefits are designed to help military members and their families who are transitioning from the military on short notice or involuntarily (see separation requirements below).